JackHon55/DND_Master_Release/README.md

 # Spell page
 1. You list of spells listed in a similar way as the Equipment page
 2. Clicking on one brings up the spellcard, which you can edit/remove, or cast
+3. Empty slots will remain as Empty_x, and you can add/remove slots by right clicking.
+You can also reorder by right clicking
-3. Casting automatically consumes the spell slot of the level you are casting in
+4. Casting automatically consumes the spell slot of the level you are casting in
-4. You can also upcast the spell and the corresponding spell slot will be consumed
+5. You can also upcast the spell and the corresponding spell slot will be consumed

 # Action-Bonus Action-Reaction-Feature
 1. These pages hold you character features and options, and you are relatively free to customise them however you want
 2. The melee hit and range hit modifier allows you to track to attack modifier bonuses outside of your +weapons
 3. The extra textbox for notes and these modifier tracker are shared across all pages
+4. You can click on the options of the weapon (such as Thrown 20/60) to create a temporary note with the details, allowing ease of information access

 # Notes
 1. Allows user to create sticky notes that can be placed around the screen.